google/ExoPlayer/troubleshooting.md

 include full command line output from running README instructions, to help us diagnose the issue.

+#### Can I play YouTube videos directly with ExoPlayer? ####

+No, ExoPlayer cannot play videos from YouTube, i.e., urls of the form ` https://www.youtube.com/watch?v=...`.
+Instead, you should use the [YouTube Android Player API](https://developers.google.com/youtube/android/player/) which is the official way to play YouTube videos on Android.

 [Fixing "Cleartext HTTP traffic not permitted" errors]: #fixing-cleartext-http-traffic-not-permitted-errors
 [Fixing "SSLHandshakeException" and "CertPathValidatorException" errors]: #fixing-sslhandshakeexception-and-certpathvalidatorexception-errors
 [What formats does ExoPlayer support?]: #what-formats-does-exoplayer-support